M-Fotheringham/datafunke/README.md

 ```
 git clone https://github.com/M-Fotheringham/datafunke
 ```
-Then navigate into the repository <br>
+Then navigate into the repository: <br>
 ```
 cd datafunke
 ```